Breast Reduction Scars

-If your looking to having this treatment done, get a free consultation with Dr Lanzer.
+If you are looking to having this treatment done, get a free consultation with Dr Lanzer.

 Why Are Scars Often Prominent After Breast Reduction Surgery?

-Scars from the mammoplasty cutting surgery are prominent for several reasons.
+Scars from mammoplasty cutting surgery are prominent for several reasons.
 Firstly, it is a long scar.
 Long breast reduction scars tend to contract and become more obvious.
 Secondly, the chest area is one of the worst areas for general scarring.

 As a dermatologist and cosmetic surgery, Dr Lanzer treats acne and keloid scars on the chest.
 The chest area is notorious for thickened red scars called keloids.
 Breast reduction is no exception, and as there is a long scar often under tension, the breast reduction scars can become prominent.

-Finally, because of the weight of the breasts and the movement of the chest, there could stretching of the breast reduction scars; this makes the scars initially spread and turn red.
+Finally, because of the weight of the breasts and the movement of the chest, there could be stretching of the breast reduction scars; this makes the scars initially spread and turn red.
 Later, the breast reduction scars become white.

 There is also a genetic tendency towards scarring.
 Patients with olive or Asian skin tend to heal worse and have more of a risk of a keloid scar as opposed to a fair Caucasian patient.
 Sometimes scarring occurs for no good reason.